Coming Soon…Interfaith’s Family Empowerment Center

 Next, we will address the need for training and financial support via the new Career and Financial Coaching Center (building on the left) This center will expand on-site career coaching, offer extended training sessions on nights and weekends, and provide financial coaching services for families in crisis.
 (Ground-breaking in the Summer of 2017)

-The total cost of the construction of the Family Empowerment Center is approximately $7.4 million including the cost of the land.
-We are blessed to have raised just over $4.5 Million as of October 30, 2016.
-For more information about the campaign, please contact Debra Sheppard, at email@example.com.
+The total cost of the Family Empowerment Center project is $10 million including the cost of the land.
+We are blessed to have raised $5.6 million.
+Additionally, the Mabee Foundation has awarded Interfaith with a Challenge Grant for $1.2 Million assuming the match is met by April 2018.
+For more information about the campaign, please contact Debra Sheppard at firstname.lastname@example.org.

 WHY IS IT IMPORTANT?